AlexanderHansson4225/econ1123/README.md

 * If assume sigma_1 = sigma_2
   * df = n_1 + n_2 - 2

+* If assumed sigma_1 != sigma_2
+  * Seems more complicated than it should be??
+    * Welch-Satterthwaite formula
+      * Keep to the pooled version?

+### Joint hypothesis test
+* H_0: beta_1 = 0 and beta_2 = 0
+* H_A: beta_1 != 0 or beta_2 != 0

+* Interpretation:
+  * If x_1 and x_2 are two difference school resources, this test would test if the school resources matter at all.

+* F-statistic
+  * One only holds under homoskedasticity.

+* unrestricted
+  * Full model

+* restricted:
+  * the model under the null hypothesis
+    * For instance if we are testing if two betas might be zero, we can exclude those terms

+* In the homoskedastic case, F-stat is F_(q, inf)
+  * q is the number of restriction under the null hypothesis.
+  * not the the heteroskedastic cases
+    * then the upper limit is df = n - k - 1 i beleive

+### Testin gsingle restrictions on multiple coefficients
+H_0: beta_1 = beta_2
+H_1: beta_1 != beta_2

+df = ...?

 ## Confidence interval
 ### bar(y)
 * CI = bar(Y) +- t_val*SE(bar(Y))